Solar panel car roofs: are they a good idea?

 The BluePoint traveled 3,019 km (1,876 mi) across the continent of Australia powered only by the 2.6 square meters of solar cells embedded in its surface.
 But despite this feat, the power generated by those cells probably couldn’t get you to work and back in a day.

 See, the BluePoint can hold a single occupant with no room for another passenger or any cargo.
-In fact, it’s tiny, with a total volume of something like 16 cubic feet (not counting its cutout lower section) and weighing less than 300 pounds.
-To put that in perspective, the vehicle most people in the US drive, a mid-sized SUV, takes up 36 times more space and weighs in 4,336 pounds.
+In fact, it’s tiny, with a total volume of something like 16 cubic feet (not counting its cutout lower section), and weighs fewer than 300 pounds.
+To put that in perspective, the vehicle most people in the US drive, a mid-sized SUV, takes up 36 times more space and weighs 4,336 pounds.

 A typical home needs a solar array covering 500 square feet to produce as much power as the people inside need in a year.
 Ideally, those panels are placed on a south-facing roof with an optimum tilt of about 30 degrees, give or take a few.